MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/May.md

 - [x] Greatly expand the Window interface
 - [x] Allow for X11 semantic window types, allows us to start UDE Flow

-Please note, that 0.5.0.0 will not release this month.
+Please note that 0.5.0.0 will not release this month.
 Though most features listed above will be completed this month, expect the actual release somewhere in June or July at the earliest.

 ### UntitledLinuxGameManager